musicaljoeker/uwo-people/readme.txt

-A: Current hooks that we have added uwopeople-edit-button-title // Change output of edit.php Load ODS Button. uwopeople-ods-url // Change the url that is being used to populate user information. uwopeople-ods-script // Change the script that is being used to populate the ods infromation. uwopeople-style // Change out the default style sheet being used by the plugin. uwopeople-ajax-override // Replace the entire function being used to grab data with your own custom one.
+A: Current hooks that we have added uwopeople-edit-button-title // Change output of edit.php Load ODS Button. uwopeople-ods-url // Change the url that is being used to populate user information. uwopeople-ods-script // Change the script that is being used to populate the ods information. uwopeople-style // Change out the default style sheet being used by the plugin. uwopeople-ajax-override // Replace the entire function being used to grab data with your own custom one.
 Q: Can i overwrite the default style of this plugin?